 - Heart racing and stomach in a knot?

-Gage the number 1 (very low) to 10 (off the wall) based on how your body feels.
-Increasingly become aware of your body signals so you catch feeling anger sooner and sooner.
+Based on how your body feels, give a score to your anger level from 1 (very low) to 10 (off the wall).
+Increasingly become aware of your body signals so that you can catch feeling angry sooner and sooner.

 Other Feelings: What else did you feel?